Ice Climbing Is More Fun When You Are a Little Bit Obsessive

 - Know where you are going and how to deal if things go bad.
 Practice your v-threads, consider how you could repair anything that might break, consider that your phone might freeze or be out of range, know how to escape a belay.

 - I used to treat the end of an ice climbing day like the end of a rock climbing day and strip off my harness with everything still attached to it and throw it in my pack.
 After a few dinged up ice screws and a few holes in my pack, I now put the rubber caps back on the screws at the end of the day and put them in their own little vinyl bag.
 Carefully wrap the crampons with points facing each other if you don’t use a crampon pouch.
 Do this every time.
 Same deal when you get home from climbing: Unpack and dry your stuff out the minute you get home.
 No snuggling your puppy or opening a beer until it’s done.
 Dry gear is happy gear, and who knows, maybe you’ll go out again tomorrow!

 Ladies, come share your favorite tricks for making winter climbing fun, and learn a few more to add to your mix at an upcoming Ladies Only Winter Climbing Workshop!
-A few spots are still available in both the Intermediate Ice Climbing Workshop and the Mountaineering Workshop.

 (I should acknowledge here that, joking aside, Freddie’s seeming indifference about foot care and his ability to crank with dull tools and crampons is certainly eclipsed by his love of a well organized gear closet and his seemingly innate capacity to deal with just about any situation that arises out there in the cold.)